 DSN FAX: 922-1281 or 922-1051; SMART Request Form

 The Office of Student Financial Aid administers VA Education Benefits at Appalachian State University.
-It is our goal to assist you in receiving an exceptional education while attending Appalachian, and our VA coordinator will help you navigate the process.
-For more information, please visit Veterans/Military Education.Residency
+While attending Appalachian, a VA benefits specialist will help you navigate the process.
+For more information, please visit Veterans/Military Education.

-The North Carolina General Statutes provides a military tuition rate to qualified members of the U.S. armed forces and their qualified dependents that is less than the non-resident tuition rate.
+The North Carolina General Statutes provides a military tuition rate to qualified service members of the U.S. armed forces and their qualified dependents that is less than the non-resident tuition rate.
 Applicants must meet the criteria established for qualification in order to be eligible.
 Learn more.